Shop Window: A curated selection of products to buy and curios to mull over

-MUCKING OUT Down at the stables, it is very often the ladies that end up doing the mucking out, so we thought it appropriate to bring to your attention a rather classy, high performance boot that will keep the feet nice and toasty on those wintry early mornings.
+TOP PERFORMER We thought it appropriate to bring to your attention a rather classy, high performance, cold weather boot that will keep the feet warm on those wintry days.
 Muck Boot has a reputation for quality, and the Arctic Short AG is no exception.
 In fact, the warmth factor has been stepped up with a 5mm neoprene inner boot layered with a fleece lining.
 The stretch-fit top-line binding makes sure the boot fits snug to the leg, keeping cold air out and warm air in.
 We also love the outsole, featuring Vibram Arctic Grip, a new sole technology specifically engineered to perform on wet ice. £160, muckbootcompany.co.uk

 LADY LUCK Multi-purpose boots are a boon, and Oboz has come up with an excellent all-rounder in the Sapphire, a lightweight, hydrophobic nubuck leather boot in a women-specific design and fit.
 They are available in a particularly trendy Huckleberry colourway (pictured) or Java, but they are certainly not just about the look.
 The EVA midsole offers soft cushioning, whilst the chassis offers excellent protection, with a sturdy outsole providing traction over varying terrain. £135, obozfootwear.com